tryfkalt/articlesDB/README.md

 5. To create a new article you can access the endpoint:
 `http://127.0.0.1:8000/api/articles/`, where you can create an article providing either Raw data (JSON input) or filling the fields in HTML form.

 **Important Note**: The backend is designed to have separated entities for Article, Tag, Comment and Author (User entity), so in order to successfully add the Authors and Tags fields, an author and a tag instance must already be created in advance.
-A new user can only be registered through the admin panel (**when creating user in the admin panel make sure you give theme superuser and staff status perimissions in order to be able to log in and change between users**), though it is reasonable to scale the functionality to register a new user through a login form (with the appropriate frontend)The tag creation is mentioned in step 4.
+A new user can only be registered through the admin panel (**when creating user in the admin panel make sure you give theme superuser and staff status perimissions in order to be able to log in and change between users**), though it is reasonable to scale the functionality to register a new user through a login form (with the appropriate frontend).
+The tag creation is mentioned in step 4.
 Upon creation, the author is automatically set to be the user using POST operation **PLUS** whoever the user is picking as his co-author(can be nobody -- and the article author is just the user).
 After creation the backend is configured to return the full details for the author users instead of just the IDs.
 Example input for article creation through Raw data input: